clojure-grimoire/grimoire/resources/1.6.0/clojure.core/underive/docstring.md

-Removes a parent/child relationship between parent andtag. h must be a hierarchy obtained from make-hierarchy, if notsupplied defaults to, and modifies, the global hierarchy.
+Removes a parent/child relationship between parent and tag. h must be a hierarchy obtained from make-hierarchy, if not supplied defaults to, and modifies, the global hierarchy.